Breonna Taylor’s family assails Kentucky attorney general, demands grand jury information

 Cameron said Wednesday that he was not releasing the full grand jury report because of both the ongoing criminal case and an FBI investigation.

-Elizabeth Kuhn, a spokeswoman for Cameron, said Friday that he “understands that the family of Ms. Breonna Taylor is in an incredible amount of pain and anguish” and that the grand jury’s result “was not what they had hoped.”
+Elizabeth Kuhn, a spokeswoman for Cameron, said Friday that Cameron “understands that the family of Ms. Breonna Taylor is in an incredible amount of pain and anguish” and that the grand jury’s result “was not what they had hoped.”

 “Regarding today’s statements at the news conference, everyone is entitled to their opinion, but prosecutors and grand jury members are bound by the facts and by the law,” Kuhn said in a statement.
 “Attorney General Cameron is committed to doing everything he can to ensure the integrity of the prosecution before him and continue fulfilling his ethical obligations both as a prosecutor and as a partner in the ongoing federal investigation.”